 Putting a post WW2 German clock in beat

 By over swinging the pendulum, most modern German mechanical clock movements can be put back into beat.
 This is also known as Auto Beat and is found in most post WW2 German clock movements.
 It's the first thing to try when a clock will not stay running.
 It is ok to try this even if the clock doesn't have auto beat built in.
 If the clock sounds like ticktock ticktock, instead of tick-tock tick-tock, or even tocktick tocktick, then it is not in beat.
 The clock may stop after 5 minutes, or even an hour, if it is still not in beat.
-You will also hear an uneven tick and tock.
+Will also hear an uneven tick and tock.
 A rhythmic tick-tock tick-tock can be heard when it is correctly in beat.

 Skinny clock case beat setting